Bar Harbor 3 Day Getaway Travel Itinerary & Restaurant Guide

 Bar Harbor is blessed with the stunning scenery of Frenchman Bay.
 The walkable downtown combines a staid New England exterior with a fun, modern vibe.
 Sea shanties, shingled cape houses, and gilded-age mansions of a by-gone era exist in harmony.
 There is much to see and do.

-BAR HARBOR TRAVEL GUIDE & TRAVEL TIPS
+BAR HARBOR TRAVEL GUIDE & TIPS

 Weather/Clothing: Expect changeable weather.
 In all seasons be prepared for balmy and cool, wet weather.
 Visitors will likely experience sun, fog, and precipitation - all in the same day.
 Dress for you activity.
 In more upscale establishments dress in golf-club chic.